domsson/grav-plugin-tabs/README.md

 - `built_in_css`: (currently not implemented) Apply some basic CSS to the tabs
 - `tabset_attribute`: HTML attribute to use for the tab sets
 - `nav_element`: HTML element to use for the tab navigation
+- `nav_class`: CSS class to add to the tab navigation
 - `tab_element`: HTML element to use for tab elements
 - `tab_class`: CSS class to add to each tab element
 - `tab_class_active`: CSS class to add to the currently visible tab
 - `tab_class_hidden`: CSS class to add to all currently hidden tabs
+- `btn_class`: CSS class to add to all tab buttons
 - `btn_class_active`: CSS class to add to the currently active tab button

 If you use the Admin Plugin, a file with your configuration named `tabs.yaml` will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.